12 Week Virtual

 What if I cannot attend a class?

 The lessons will be recorded and emailed to only the members of the cohort.
-However, none of the workshops or discussions will be recorded.
+To maintain a safe and private space, none of the small workshops will be recorded.

 What is a chapbook?